 The first part of the journey was accomplished in fast-fading daylight.
 We passed beside lochs, through forests and beneath the towering mass of Ben Nevis, Britain’s highest peak.
 The land here is breathtaking… and we were on a mission, so could not stop to take photographs.
 I really wanted to reach better roads before the light failed.

-We had a last glow of golden light as we passed between the hills of Glen Coe, a place so full of history and legend that it would never fit on a single page…and whose beauty is so majestic and awe-inspiring that no photograph could do it justice.
-High hills border the narrow road that climbs between waterfalls to a high plateau above.
+We had a last glow of golden light as we passed between the hills of Glen Coe, a place so full of history and legend that it would never fit on a single page… and whose beauty is so majestic and awe-inspiring that no photograph could do it justice.
+High hills border the narrow road that climbs between waterfalls to a wide plateau above.
 Here, the road runs straight for miles, punctuated only by the odd vicious bend that could send the unwary skittering down the slopes.

 It was here that we finally lost the light.
 In the dim, grey of dusk, pale shapes and luminous eyes watch the road… it is easy to understand why the area abounds with sightings of ghosts, though the headlights revealed most of them to be small deer.
 The road seems endless… until it begins, finally, to descend once more.